leonardoalm7/Scrum-Master-Certification/README.md

 [Miro Dashboard] Project Challenge - Link: https://miro.com/app/board/uXjVJAel5YE=/?share_link_id=932159724161

-## Personal Article regarding the role of a QA on Scrum Team
+## Personal Article regarding the role of a QA on Scrum Team:

 # Bridging the Gap: How the Scrum Guide Illuminates the Essential Role of QA